McGhee leads UT Rio Grande Valley against Boise State after 30-point game - WTOP News

 Boise, Idaho; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: UT Rio Grande Valley plays Boise State after Marvin McGhee III scored 30 points in UT Rio Grande Valley’s 95-72 victory against the Southern Utah Thunderbirds.
+BOTTOM LINE: The UT Rio Grande Valley visit Boise State after Marvin McGhee III scored 30 points in UT Rio Grande Valley’s 95-72 victory against the Southern Utah Thunderbirds.

-Boise State finished 26-11 overall a season ago while going 13-2 at home.
-The Broncos averaged 75.8 points per game while shooting 46.3% from the field and 31.7% from 3-point range last season.
+Boise State finished 13-2 at home last season while going 26-11 overall.
+The Broncos allowed opponents to score 66.9 points per game and shoot 43.7% from the field last season.

-UT Rio Grande Valley went 16-15 overall with a 2-11 record on the road a season ago.
-The Vaqueros averaged 76.7 points per game last season, 30.7 in the paint, 15.0 off of turnovers and 14.1 on fast breaks.
+UT Rio Grande Valley finished 16-15 overall with a 2-11 record on the road last season.
+The Vaqueros averaged 76.7 points per game while allowing opponents to score 74.0 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.